 - Annual Cash Retainer \$40,000/year paid quarterly; - Board Meeting Fees \$1,500/meeting (\$1,250/telephonic meeting); - · Committee Meeting Fees \$1,250/meeting; - Committee Chairman Fees \$10,000/year paid quarterly to the each of the audit committee chairman and the compensation committee chairman and \$15,000/year paid quarterly to the nominating and corporate governance committee chairman, who also serves as the board's lead director; the executive committee chairman receives no extra compensation; and - Annual Stock Retainer Equivalent value of \$25,000 in restricted stock units and equivalent value of \$50,000 in options to purchase shares of our common stock.
-Both the restricted stock units and the stock options vest immediately upon issuance on October 31, however the restricted stock units are restricted until the director ceases to serve in such role.
+Both the restricted stock units and the stock options vest immediately upon issuance on October 31; however, the restricted stock units are restricted until the director ceases to serve in such role, at which time the units are converted to cash or shares of common stock and actually transferred to the director.
+Prior to such time, the director is restricted from transferring, selling or otherwise disposing of the units (or the cash or shares underlying the units) while he or she is still a director.
+A director is, however, permitted to transfer the right to receive the cash or shares under a restricted stock unit award upon his or her death or ceasing service as a director to certain partnerships or trusts, the partners or beneficiaries of which are the director's immediate family members, or to revocable living trusts.